Tips for a Low-maintenance Garden

 • Daylily

-They are comprehended for surviving almost anything: changing temperatures, uneven watering, and fitting any dirt.
+They are adapted to survive almost anything: changing temperatures, uneven watering, and a wide range of soils.
 Although their blooms last a day, they flower profusely.

 • Phlox

 The flowers of low-growing phlox cover the ground.
-In summer, the tall phlox grows blooms that provide a beautiful background to your landscape.
+In the summer, the tall phlox blooms provide a beautiful backdrop to your landscape.
 They require little TLC and release a lovely scent.

 • Hydrangeas